apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 ## Overview

-This guide is aimed at **application developers** who have some server-side system and with to make use of distributed tracing in order to improve their experience understanding, and performance tuning and debugging their services in production or development.
+This guide is aimed at **application developers** who have some server-side system and want to make use of distributed tracing in order to improve their understanding and facilitate performance tuning and debugging their services in production or development.

-Distributed tracing offers a way to gain additional insight into your application is performing in production, without having to reconstruct the "big picture" from manually piecing together log lines and figuring out what happened after what else and _why_.
-Distributed traces, as the name implies, also span multiple nodes in a micro-service architecture or clustered system, and provide a profiler like experience to debugging the handling of a "request" or otherwise defined span.
+Distributed tracing offers a way to gain additional insight into how your application is performing in production, without having to reconstruct the "big picture" from manually piecing together log lines and figuring out what happened after what else and _why_.
+Distributed traces, as the name implies, also span multiple nodes in a micro-service architecture or clustered system, and provide a profiler-like experience to debugging the handling of a "request" or otherwise defined span.

 ### Setting up instruments & tracers